Ardesco/Selenium-Maven-Template/README.md

 ### Known problems...

-- It looks like OperaDriver doesn't work any more and Opera doesn't really care... (https://github.com/operasoftware/operachromiumdriver/issues/27)
 - It looks like SafariDriver is no longer playing nicely and we are waiting on Apple to fix it...
 Running safari driver locally in server mode and connecting to it like a grid seems to be the workaround.

 ### Anything else?

 Yes you can specify which browser to use by using one of the following switches:

+- -Dbrowser=firefox_headless
 - -Dbrowser=firefox
+- -Dbrowser=chrome_headless
 - -Dbrowser=chrome
 - -Dbrowser=ie
 - -Dbrowser=edge
 - -Dbrowser=opera
 - -Dbrowser=htmlunit
-- -Dbrowser=phantomjs
-- -Dbrowser=chrome_headless

-You don't need to worry about downloading the IEDriverServer, MicrosoftWebDriver, chromedriver , operachromium, or wires binaries, this project will do that for you automatically.
+You don't need to worry about downloading the IEDriverServer, EdgeDriver, ChromeDriver , OperaChromiumDriver, or GeckoDriver binaries, this project will do that for you automatically.

-Not got PhantomJS?
-Don't worry that will be automatically downloaded for you as well!

 You can specify a grid to connect to where you can choose your browser, browser version and platform: